Living Spaces

 Gangxia Village, Shenzhen

-These photographs were taken in 2021, when I returned to Shenzhen and went back to Gangxia again.
-I was interested in the density, the temporary feeling of the place, and the rhythm of people arriving, staying briefly, and disappearing back into the city again.
+I was interested in the density, the temporary feeling of the place and the rhythm of people constantly arriving and leaving.

 Old Home by the Moat, Linyi